jayanthkoushik/alphanet/paper/sections/4_experiments.md

 ## Prediction changes {#sec:exp:predchanges}

-![Change in per-class accuracy for AlphaNet applied over \acs{cRT}
-features, versus mean Euclidean distance to five nearest neighbors.
-Comparing with @fig:analysis:acc_vs_dist, we can see that AlphaNet provides the largest boost to classes with poor baseline performance, which have close nearest neighbors.](figures/cls_delta_vs_nndist_imagenetlt_crt_rho_05){#fig:cls_delta_vs_nndist}

 As shown in @sec:intro, the \ac{cRT} model frequently misclassifies 'few' split classes as visually similar 'base' split classes.
 Using the AlphaNet model with $\rho=0.5$, we performed the same analyses as